bchewy/compress/README.md

 1. Open `index.html` in a web browser
 2. Drag and drop PDF files onto the drop area or click "Select Files" to choose files
+3. Arrange the files in your desired order using drag and drop
-3. Adjust compression settings as needed:
+4. Adjust compression settings as needed:
    - Lower image quality for smaller file size
    - Lower DPI for further size reduction
+5. Optionally check "Combine all PDFs into a single file" if you want a merged document
-4. Click "Compress Files" to start the compression process
+6. Click "Compress Files" to start the compression process
-5. Once compression is complete, you can:
+7. Once compression is complete, you can:
    - Download individual compressed files
    - Compare the original and compressed versions side by side
    - Download all compressed files at once with the "Download All" button
+   - Download the combined PDF (if you selected that option)

 ## Comparison Viewer